-Anna revived suddenly, startled as she noticed she was surrounded by men.
-Given their garb, she realized they were knights, and she was suddenly thankful that her father had insisted she learn about this strange land and its peoples.
-Although, upon reflection, she wished she had paid more attention to Laerna, for she hardly remembered anything.
-If she had, maybe she wouldn’t have been so scared.
-She had never seen a human before, nor the great beasts they rode upon, and they terrified her.
+Anna revived suddenly, and was startled by the men surrounding her.
+Given their garb, she knew they were knights.
+She found herself thankful that her father had insisted she learn about the strange land and its peoples.
+She wished she had paid more attention to Laerna, for she hardly remembered anything.
+As it was, she was terrified.
+She had never seen a human before, nor the great beasts they rode upon.
 They weren’t like the Starlings, not at all.
-And that also terrified her.
+Her terror only grew.

 “Are you alright, miss?” a knight asked, offering his hand to help her up.
 She looked at it distastefully and stood up unaided.
-Puzzled, the knight withdrew his hand while she rudely ignored them all.
+Puzzled, he withdrew his hand while she ignored them all.

 “Which way to your king?” she asked.
-Her voice had a strange accent, making it hold a gentle lilt when she spoke.
-It was a quality that, to the knights, clearly marked her as a foreigner, though not a one could place her accent.
-Thoughts of her being an assassin once again crossed their minds.
+Her voice was strange, a gentle lilt hanging in the air when she spoke.
+It was a quality that clearly marked her as a foreigner, though from where they didn’t know.
+A deadly assassin once again crossed their minds.

-“Er, why?” the knight asked, for it wasn’t the response he had been expecting.
+“Er, why?” the knight asked.

-“Commoners aren’t allowed to have an audience with the king,” said another knight, one who was undeniably the leader.
-His very presence exuded leadership, screaming it out for all to see, if they knew what to look for.
+“Commoners aren’t allowed to have an audience with the king,” said another, the leader.
+His very presence assured her of that, screaming it out for all to see.

 “I am not a commoner and I have a very important message to deliver,” Anna said.

 “Then give me the message.
-If I deem it to be important, then I will permit you to see the king.”
+If I deem it important, I will permit you to see the king.”

 “I don’t think so.
 My orders were to deliver the message to no one save your king.”

-“My lord, perhaps knowing her identity would solve this issue?
-Depending on if her kingdom is an ally of ours?” suggested a knight whose bright orange hair poked out of his helm at odd angles.
+“My lord, perhaps knowing her identity would solve this issue?” suggested another knight, his bright orange hair poking out of his helm at odd angles.

 “Good idea, Raúl.”